sarikasurampudi/oml/oml-fun-on-adb/omlr/omlr.md

 	</copy>
 	```

-2. Use the `ore.push` function to load an R data.frame object to the database, which creates a temporary table  and returns a proxy object, assigned to the variable IRIS\_TMP.
+2. Use the `ore.push()` function to load an R data.frame object to the database, which creates a temporary table  and returns a proxy object, assigned to the variable `IRIS_TMP`.

 	```r
 	<copy>